Sodomy law: Criminalization in modern days

-This trend among Western nations has not been followed in all other regions of the world (Africa, some parts of Asia and Oceania and even in three out of the 13 countries in the Caribbean Islands), where sodomy remains a crime.
-For example, male homosexual acts, at least in theory, could result in life imprisonment in Barbados until 2022, and can theoretically still result in life imprisonment in Guyana, although the legislation is not enforced.

 As of 2025, sodomy-related laws have been repealed or judicially struck down in all of Europe, North America, and South America, except for Grenada, Guyana, Jamaica, and Saint Vincent and the Grenadines.

 In Africa, male homosexual acts remain punishable by death in Mauritania and some parts of Nigeria and Somalia.
 Male and sometimes female homosexual acts are minor to major criminal offences in many other African countries; for example, life imprisonment is a prospective penalty in Tanzania, Uganda and Zambia.
 A notable exception is South Africa, where same-sex marriage is legal.

 In Asia, male homosexual acts remain punishable by death in Afghanistan, Iran, Qatar, Saudi Arabia, the United Arab Emirates, and Yemen.
-Anti-sodomy laws have been repealed in Israel (which recognises but does not perform same-sex marriages), Japan, Kazakhstan, the Philippines, and Thailand.
+Anti-sodomy laws have been repealed in Israel (which recognises but does not perform same-sex marriages), Japan, Kazakhstan, and Thailand.